Trump mocks 'late' votes in Georgia governor race, sarcastically blames Putin

 Breaking News Emails

-President Donald Trump declared Republican Brian Kemp the winner of the Georgia governor's race against Democrat Stacey Abrams on Friday, despite the fact that votes are still being counted.
+President Donald Trump on Friday declared Republican Brian Kemp the winner of the Georgia governor's race against Democrat Stacey Abrams, despite the fact that votes are still being counted.

-If the margin is less than 1 percent between two candidates, a candidate may request a recount.
+If the margin is less than 1 percent between the top two candidates, a candidate may request a recount.
+Another possibility is that if the counting of additional votes pushed Kemp's percentage below 50 percent, a runoff between Kemp and Abrams would take place next month.

-Abrams has not conceded and her campaign is vowing legal action to continue counting ballots.
+Abrams has not conceded and her campaign said Friday they were filing additional litigation related to absentee ballots.
+Already, the campaign has gone to court to try to get certain ballots counted and related election documents preserved.

 Stacey Abrams: 'We're going to make sure every vote is counted'Nov.
 7, 201803:23